-A certain strand of anti-humanist thinking lays the blame for climate disruption squarely at the feet of humans.
 In a volatile nutshell, the core idea of this anti-humanism is this: if humans did not overpopulate the planet, destroy ecosystems, commit atrocious crimes against each other, pump gases into the atmosphere, proliferate plastic products that hurt other species, the earth would be in a better and healthier place.
-Ergo the elimination of humans is good thing.
+Ergo, the elimination of humans is a good thing.
 In some extreme instances, we must stop having children (or even curse our own parents – as did a lady in an angry letter mistakenly sent to me – for giving birth to us).